 We can do it! or Rosie, the riveter (1943), by J. Howard Miller.

-It was commonly used as a feminist icon during the post-war massive integration of women to the working world in the USA.
+It was commonly used as a feminist icon during the post-war massive integration of women to the working world in the

 A written-by-women literature

-I don't believe that women write different from men
+I don't believe that women write different from men,

 Marjane Satrapi.

-A subject less controversial has to do with the notion of a written-by-women literature.
-The lack of debate about this might be because the pragmatic studies which this concept has emerged from, that is corpus analysis, or in other words, study of recurrent linguistic features that are decipherable in real samples of language as well as the abstract concepts that possibly explain this features (Richard, 1994: 129).
+notion of a written-by-women literature.
+The lack of debate about this might be because the pragmatic studies which this concept has emerged from, that is corpus analysis, or in other words, study of recurrent linguistic features that are decipherable in real samples of

 An example is the work of Matías López and Campillo (2009).
 In their article "¿Puede hablarse realmente de escritura femenina?" they analyze the work of four Latin American female writers and determine that they share a preferred use of first person, a sense of intimacy, crucial role of details, psychological analysis of characters, elucidation of essentiality, and precise, fluent, rhetorical language.